smeshko/project-rulebook-web/_bmad/bmm/workflows/4-implementation/run-tests/steps/step-02-execute.md

 - Not tracking all results
 - Wrong routing based on results

-**Master Rule:** Run ALL commands and collect ALL results before proceeding.
+**Master Rule:** Execute all actions completely, track all results, and proceed to the correct next step.
+Run ALL commands and collect ALL results before proceeding.